1074661/reproducible-research_homework/README.md

 ## Questions 1, 2 and 3

 Questions 1, 2 and 3 were answered in the README.md file of the logistic_growth repo forked during the practical.
-The link to these answers is given here: https://github.com/1074661/logistic_growth.
+The link to these answers is shown here: https://github.com/1074661/logistic_growth.

 ## Question 4)